ricardo-dodo/Tourism-Destination/README.md

-# Tourism Destination Recommendation System
+# Tourism Destination Recommendation System Indonesia

 ## Project Overview
 This project aims to develop a tourism destination recommendation system using machine learning.
 It leverages user preferences and historical travel data to suggest personalized travel destinations.
 The system is built using Python, with TensorFlow employed for machine learning and Flask for creating a web-based interface.